Dr Carrie Kollias MD FRCSC FRACS

-Dr. Carrie Kollias is a Canadian Orthopaedic Surgeon who specializes in Paediatric Orthopaedics and Adult Limb Deformity.
-She completed her undergraduate degree at University of Alberta, followed by Medical School and Orthopedic Residency at University of Calgary.
+Dr. Carrie Kollias is an Orthopaedic Surgeon and award-winning children’s book author who lives in Melbourne, Australia.
+She completed her undergraduate degree at University of Alberta, followed by Medical School and Orthopedic training at University of Calgary.
 She then went on to complete fellowships in Paediatric Orthopedics and combined Adult/Paediatric Limb Reconstruction (Limb Deformity) in Melbourne, Australia through Royal Children’s Hospital and various adult centres, where she acquired expertise in limb lengthening and deformity correction using Taylor Spatial Frame as well as other devices.
 Carrie was the first surgeon in Canada to perform a leg lengthening using the ‘Precice’ lengthening nail (remote controlled) in 2014.

-Originally from New Brunswick, Canada, she worked as a consultant surgeon in an under-serviced area of southern Alberta and provided paediatric orthopaedic and also community adult orthopaedic care from 2012-2018.
-She has served as a council member for the College of Physicians and Surgeons of Alberta (provincial medical regulator), Royal College of Physicians and Surgeons of Canada Regional Advisory Committee, and is active in Canadian and international healthcare advocacy.
-She recently returned to Melbourne to join the Orthopedic team at Royal Children’s Hospital in a consultant orthopaedic surgeon role in early 2019.
+Originally from New Brunswick, Canada, she worked as a consultant surgeon in southern Alberta where she provided Paediatric Orthopaedic and adult limb reconstruction and trauma care from 2012-2018.
+She has served as an elected board member for the College of Physicians and Surgeons of Alberta (provincial medical regulator), Royal College of Physicians and Surgeons of Canada Regional Advisory Committee, and is active in Canadian and international healthcare advocacy.
+She returned to Melbourne to join the Orthopedic team at Royal Children’s Hospital in a consultant Orthopaedic Surgeon role in early 2019.

 A Q&A with Author Dr. Carrie Kollias